Lioydiano/Dodas/README.md

 - MacOS: [`afplay`](https://ss64.com/mac/afplay.html) which is included in the MacOS API
 - Windows: `PlaySound` from `winmm.dll` which is included in the Windows API

-Also, you must have the `music` folder in the same directory as the `dodas` executable.
+Also, you must have the `audio` folder in the same directory as the `dodas` executable.

+- `-E` or `--endless` to run the game in endless mode

+The endless mode is a mode where the game never ends, and you can play as long as you want without worrying about the queen, whose health is infinite.

+- `-H` or `--hardcore` to run the game in hardcore mode

+The zombies will keep spawning and their spawn rate will increase over time.

 ## How to play